locessentials/eng401-business-english-us/overview/policies.md

 - Use AI as a revision and enhancement tool, not as a starting point
 - Always maintain your authentic voice and perspective in final submissions

-## Extra Credit Policy

-Extra credit is designed to reward exceptional effort and consistency, not to replace missed regular coursework.
-Students who consistently attend and complete assignments should not need extra credit to succeed.

-**Perfect Attendance Extra Credit (2 points):**
-- Attendance tracking begins Week 2 (32 total class meetings)
-- Students can miss up to 2 classes without losing points, since we have 32 classes and attendance is worth 30 total points
-- Students who attend all 32 remaining classes earn 2 extra credit points

-**Custom Assignment Extra Credit (3 points):**
-- Students may design their own course assignment equivalent in scope to regular assignments
-- Assignment must connect to course content and include clear deliverables
-- Must be submitted for approval by **Week 10**
-- Must be completed by **Week 15** (no extra credit during final project weeks)
-- Student provides self-assessment rubric to minimize professor workload

-**Extra Credit Limitations:**
-- Maximum 5 points total (5% of final grade)
-- Cannot exceed 100% in the course
-- No extra credit available during Weeks 16-17 (final project period)

-For detailed information about custom assignment options, see the [Extra Credit Assignment](extra-credit.md) page.

 ## Academic Integrity

 In this course you must submit original work.
 This means that, while you can and should cite your sources, the work must reflect your own analysis and perspective.
 For many assignments, the use of generative AI is permitted following the AI usage guidelines above.